eranunplugged/up_shop_test/README.md

 ## up_shop_test

-You have an API endpoint that returns of listings from the data provided:
+You have an API endpoint that returns a list of goods from the data provided:
 <em>“/api/goods”</em>

 You have to add one endpoint: